-- Heber City will plan for providing usable and programmable parks for current and future populations at 7 to 10 acres per 1,000 residents.
+- Heber City will plan for providing usable and programmable parks for current and future populations at 10 acres per 1,000 residents.
 This policy will guide Heber City in acquiring the proper amount of park land to meet current and future demands.
 Park lands should be usable for active sports, recreation and programing.
 All neighborhoods should be within a 1/4-1/2-mile or less walking distance to a park.
 Such policies will be further explored in the forthcoming Parks Master Plan. - 2.
-Wetlands, stormwater basins, steep slopes and foothills, although not considered active park lands (for the 7 to 10 acres per 1,000 residents goal), do provide scenic and recreational value for other purposes and are an important part of the mix.
-Trails planning should consider these open space areas.
+Wetlands, stormwater basins, steep slopes and foothills, although not considered active park lands (for the 10 acres per 1,000 residents goal), do provide scenic and recreational value

-- Walking and biking access to parks is critical for local and consistent park usage.
-Park efforts should be focused to create parks within 1/4-1/2-mile or less walking distance from neighborhoods of significance. - 4.
-Parks should be somewhat equally distributed throughout the City in areas of significant population. - 5.
+- for other purposes and are an important part of the mix.
+Trails planning should consider these open space areas. - 3.
+Walking and biking access to parks is critical for local and consistent park usage.
+Park efforts should be focused to create parks within 1/4-1/2-mile or less walking distance from neighborhoods of significance. - Parks should be somewhat equally distributed throughout the City in areas of significant population. - 5.
 The three publicly owned open spaces (Tabernacle Square, Main Street Park, and the front lawn of the Police Station) on Main Street should be redesigned and improved to work with synergy, activating both park spaces and the larger Main Street area.
 These three parks need to attract visitors consistently through designs that provide a reason to return again and again.
-It is recommended that Main Street's public spaces have at least 250 days of activities a year and these park spaces offer opportunities to achieve that goal.
+It is recommended that Main

-- 6. Heber City is in the process of creating a more detailed parks master plan.
-The guiding plan is to be a working plan that provides both long-term vision and near-term priorities and steps. - The master plan will identify the future park lands needed by both acreage/ population and walking distance. - The master plan will conduct a needs assessment for both active and passive recreation needs.
-The plan will include a facilities and programming assessment of all existing facilities and proposed needed facilities. - Along with park acreage and distribution, considerations for the parks master plan include a fishing pond and park, connections with trail systems and Provo River fishing access points. - The parks master plan will include recommendations for establishing open space/recreation requirements for new development.
+- Street's public spaces have at least 250 days of activities a year and these park spaces offer opportunities to achieve that goal. - 6.
+Heber City is in the process of creating a more detailed parks master plan.
+The guiding plan is to be a working plan that provides both longterm vision and near-term priorities and steps. - The master plan will identify the future park lands needed by both acreage/ population and walking distance. - The master plan will conduct a needs assessment for both active and passive recreation needs.
+The plan will include a facilities and programming assessment of all existing facilities and proposed needed facilities. - Along with park acreage and distribution, considerations for the parks master plan include a fishing pond and park, connections with trail systems and Provo River fishing access points. - The parks master plan will include recommendations for establishing open space/recreation requirements for new development. - The parks master plan will include funding recommendations for park land purchases, building parks, Main Street parks, and future recreational facilities and maintenance.